 Name of director Reason Company, director or shareholder to whom the director is related Profile ERNESTO GERARDO MATA LÓPEZ Mr. Mata was initially appointed as director on 29/11/2007 holding the position in the board for more than 12 years.
-APPLUS SERVICES, S.A.
 Mr. Mata López holds a Degree in Economics and MA from the University of Geneva and an MBA from IESE (Barcelona).
 He was a member of the board, deputy to the President, and CFO at Unión Fenosa, S.A. (now Gas Natural SDG, S.A.), President at Unión Fenosa Soluziona, S.A., member of the board of directors at Compañía Española de Petróleos, S.A. and Abertis Infraestructuras, S.A., where he was the Chairman of the Audit Committee.
 He was the President of the advisory board at Knight Frank, member of the board of Aguas Anginas and senior advisor in Marlin Patterson Global Advisers LLC.
+Mr. Mata has developed extensive experience in the energy and capital markets sectors, as well as in different Audit Committees, gathered through the numerous positions he has held in highly reputable Spanish companies.
+This experience as well as the many relationships he has accumulated in the Spanish markets over the years were key to his appointment as director of the Company.

-Total number of other external directors 1 Percentage of the Board 10
+Total number of other external directors 1 Percentage of the Board 11.11

-In accordance to article 529 duodecies 4 i) of the Royal Legislative Decree 1/2010, of July 2nd, which approves the which approves the consolidated text of the Capital Companies Law - on directors' categories, Mr. Ernesto Mata López ceased to be qualified as independent director given that he has been a director of the Company for more than 12 consecutive years
+In accordance to article 529 duodecies 4 i) of the "Royal Legislative Decree 1/2010, of July 2nd, which approves the consolidated text of the Capital Companies Law - on directors' categories", after 12 consecutive years after his appointment, Mr. Ernesto Gerardo Mata López is no longer considered independent director.